nsh87/shinyVM/README.md

 a visual of the directory structure).

 The setup sequence also created a folder called **writeable-project** in the same location as **project**.
-In order to support their underlying R functions, certain apps will require write access to their own project folder.
+In order to support certain apps' underlying R functions, Shiny server sometimes requires write access to an app folder.
 Such apps should be placed into (and developed in) **shiny/writeable-project**.
-In **project** you will find a symlink named *proj* that points to the app-writeable folder in order to give the Shiny server access to apps in there.
+In **project** you will find a symlink named *proj* that points to the app-writeable folder in order to give the Shiny server and your browser access to apps in there.
 Try copying the **sample-apps** folder in **project** to the **writeable-project** folder, then use your browser to visit *localhost:7070/proj/sample-apps*.
 Notice that the name of the symlink is used in the URL for apps in the **writeable-project** folder.
 You can rename the